Orrery: Ancient

-The Antikythera mechanism, discovered in 1901 in a wreck off the Greek island of Antikythera in the Mediterranean Sea, exhibited the diurnal motions of the Sun, Moon, and the five planets known to the ancient Greeks.
-It has been dated between 205 to 87 BC.
-The mechanism is considered one of the first orreries.
-It was geocentric and used as a mechanical calculator to calculate astronomical positions.
+Discovered in 1901 in a shipwreck off the Greek island of Antikythera in the Mediterranean Sea, the Antikythera mechanism has been reconstructed as exhibiting the diurnal motions of the Sun, Moon, and the five planets known to the ancient Greeks.
+The geocentric mechanism has been dated between 205 and 87 BC and is considered one of the first orreries, likely used as a mechanical calculator to calculate astronomical positions.

-Cicero, the Roman philosopher and politician writing in the first century BC, has references describing planetary mechanical models.
-According to him, the Greek polymaths Thales and Posidonius both constructed a device modeling celestial motion.
+Cicero, the Roman philosopher and politician writing in the first century BC, made reference to planetary mechanical models in his writings.
+According to Cicero, the Greek polymaths Thales and Posidonius each constructed a device modelling the motion of celestial bodies.

-Early Modern
+Medieval

 Astronomical clock (Venus-Mercury side) by Eberhard Baldewein, 1563-1568.
 Exhibit in the Mathematisch-Physikalischer Salon of Dresden, Germany.